Vinaygond/Vinaygond.github.io/_posts/2024-11-10-Cease-and-Desist-from-𝕏.md

 Don’t fold under pressure.
 Let them hate from the sidelines—because that’s exactly where they’ll stay.

-This isn’t the end of my story.
+This isn’t the end of my story—It’s just the beginning.

-It’s just the beginning.
 Thanks for sticking around this far.

 Good day 👋🏻